-The remainder of each aggregated samples should be also sealed, duly labelled and kept in adequate storage conditions as indicated in the GTP Code (or EFISC-GTP Code 4.0, scope G and F).
+The remainder of each aggregated samples should be also sealed, duly labelled and kept in adequate storage conditions as indicated in the EFISC-GTP Code 4.0.
 Samples must be stored at a temperature that will not alter their composition and in such conditions that the samples are not adversely affected by light.